-I have been using cloth diapers since I discovered them with my third child.
+I have been using cloth diapers in our frugal home since I discovered them with my third child.
 For him, I even used them at night.
 They did not work as well, but I also did not use the new button or velcro.
-The plastic cover was all I could afford AND I even used the old fashioned pins.
-Yep, I went back to the old, old days of cloth diapers.
+The plastic cover was all I could afford as a frugal home mom, AND I even used the old fashioned pins.
+Saving money to stay at home with my babies made the sacrifice worthy.

 They Work Fine In Diaper Bags:

 Some have said, and in the past I have noticed a very full diaper bag when I stuff in my cloth diapers.
 But like when packing clothes for a long trip it just took practice.
 Now, usually I do pack disposable because I feel like a lot of people who may change my baby instead of me shy away from cloth.
 If it is a place I frequent alot like church or the YMCA where they are used to us then I will use cloth.
 I do give a brief description that I want him changed and all they have to do is put it in the bag I have provided and I will wash it at home.

 So when I pack my cloth diapers I tell them it is just like a disposable, but don’t throw it away.
 I keep gallon sized ziplocks in the bag.
 If it is poo, then I just wash it out when I get home.
 I keep a separate store plastic bag for carrying the used diaper.
 To pack more than one diaper roll them.
 Roll them as tiny as you can and organize them along the bottom in a row.
 I have been able to pack 4-5 diapers this way.

 With the internet options are endless.
 There are gently used diapers that can be found at consignment shops, and also diaper swaps.
 Craigslist will have them listed occasionally.
 ALWAYS re-wash with bleach.
 Then rinse.
 Then wash with normal laundry soap.
 I wash twice when I buy used.
 That way I FEEL and know they are clean.
 Even without stains a double wash makes me feel better.